 NCERT Solutions for Class 9 Civics (Political Science) Chapter 3 Electoral Politics contains answers to the exercise questions given in ‘Democratic Politics -I’.
 These solutions will help students for the preparation of CBSE Class 9 SST exam.
 All the answers are useful for exams as most of the questions are asked from the NCERT textbooks.
 So, students can study these solutions and score high in their exams.

-NCERT Solutions For Class 9 Civics Chapter 3 Electoral Politics PDF
+Class 9 Civics Electoral Politics Questions and Answers

 Question 1: Which of the following statements about the reasons for conducting elections are false?